St. John Vianney High School (New Jersey): Athletics

-The St. John Vianney High School Lancers compete in Division B North of the Shore Conference, an athletic conference comprised of private and public high schools in Monmouth and Ocean counties along the Jersey Shore.
+The St. John Vianney High School Lancers compete in Division B North of the Shore Conference, an athletic conference comprised of public and private high schools in Monmouth and Ocean counties along the Jersey Shore.
 The league operates under the jurisdiction of the New Jersey State Interscholastic Athletic Association (NJSIAA).
-With 718 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Non-Public A for most athletic competition purposes, which included schools with an enrollment of 381 to 1,454 students in that grade range (equivalent to Group II for public schools).
-The school was classified by the NJSIAA as Non-Public Group III for football for 2018–2020.
+With 718 students in grades 10–12, the school was classified by the NJSIAA for the 2019–20 school year as Non-Public A for most athletic competition purposes, which included schools with an enrollment of 381 to 1,454 students in that grade range (equivalent to Group II for public schools).
+The school's co-op team with Ranney School was classified by the NJSIAA as Non-Public Group B (equivalent to Group I/II for public schools) for football for 2024–2026, which included schools with 140 to 686 students.

 The school participates as the host school / lead agency for joint cooperative ice hockey team with Ranney School.
 The co-op program operates under an agreement scheduled to expire at the end of the 2023–24 school year.

 The boys' cross country team won the Non-Public Group B state championship in 1973.

 The girls' cross country team won the Group II state championship in 1978 and 1981, and won the Non-Public A title in 1983.

-The 1978 boys' basketball team came into the playoffs with a 12-12 record and went on to win the Non-Public Group B state title, defeating runner-up Our Lady of the Valley High School by a score of 65-58 in the tournament final.
+The 1978 boys' basketball team came into the playoffs with a 12–12 record and went on to win the Non-Public Group B state title, defeating runner-up Our Lady of the Valley High School by a score of 65–58 in the tournament final.

 The football team won the Non-Public A South state sectional championship in 1980.

 The baseball team won the Non-Public Group A state championship in 1981 (defeating Saint Joseph of the Palisades High School in the tournament final) and 2014 (vs. St. Joseph Regional High School of Montvale).

-In 2014, St. John Vianney's baseball team defeated Gloucester Catholic High School by a score of 3-2 to win the NJSIAA Non-Public South A sectional final and won the state Non-Public A title as an 8 seed in their own section when they defeated St. Joseph Regional High School, the representative from North A by a score of 3-1 in the state championship gane.
+In 2014, St. John Vianney's baseball team defeated Gloucester Catholic High School by a score of 3–2 to win the NJSIAA Non-Public South A sectional final and won the state Non-Public A title as an 8 seed in their own section when they defeated St. Joseph Regional High School, the representative from North A by a score of 3–1 in the state championship game.

 The girls' tennis team won the Non-Public A state championship in 1988, defeating runner-up Academy of the Holy Angels in the final match of the tournament.